Fuse

 C# Reducer

-Preprocessor and region directives#region and #endregion markers, and other preprocessor directives--remove-csharp-regions
+Preprocessor and region directives#region and #endregion markers, and other preprocessor directives

-Namespace wrappersFile-scoped and block namespace declarations, and the indentation a block namespace adds--remove-csharp-namespaces
+Namespace wrappersFile-scoped and block namespace declarations, and the indentation a block namespace adds

-Aggressive mode, enabled with --aggressive, runs the standard removals and then applies a second tier:
+Aggressive mode, selected with --level aggressive, runs the standard removals and then applies a second tier:

 • Removes noise attributes such as DebuggerDisplay, MethodImpl, ExcludeFromCodeCoverage, and the assembly-info attributes.